LarkspurCA/androidweardocs/demand.rst

 By Michael Hahn, July 2014

 The Demand context is one of the core functions for Android Wear.
-A demand is displayed as a large icon, typically when you swipe a displayed suggestion.
+A demand is displayed as a large icon, typically when you swipe a displayed suggestion (notification).
 You tap on an icon to perform the desired demand.

  .. figure:: images/demand-2.png
     :scale: 40
     :align: right

 The Android Wear app demonstrates this core function for messages.
 When new email arrives, you swipe to the left to scroll through the demand icons, such as open, reply, and archive.
-You can any custom icon as well.
-This section explains how to code your own wearable demand for voice input.
+You can create custom icons for your app as well.
+This section explains how to code your own wearable demand that handles a voice reply.

 First Android Wear Demand
 --------------------------